breadthe/folio/ROADMAP.md

 - Sometimes when on a page the corresponding menu option is not highlighted, seems to occur when live-reloading.
 This should be set when mounted.
 - Date format for mapLastSynced retrieved from storage has wrong format
 - (v0.0.4) ~~Desktop app build - routes don't work~~
 - Desktop app build - Vuex storage doesn't persist thru closing/reopening app
+- Match Case isn't working
+- Refactor `watchedCoins`/`unwatchedCoins` to work off of `filteredCoins`